When Is Cooking At Home A Waste Of Time?

 “Add 250ml coconut milk to saucepan and bring to boil.
 Add curry paste and stir for 2 minutes.
 Add torn kaffir lime leaves, fish sauce, sugar, and meat, and simmer until meat is cooked.
 Add eggplant, 250ml coconut milk and water.
 When eggplant is soft, add Thai basil, and serve with rice.”

-Oddly enough, the one dish that Ms Meryment says is a cinch to do at home is pizza:
+So when is cooking at home a waste of time then?
+Well, oddly enough, the one dish that Ms Meryment says is a cinch to do at home is pizza:

 “Pizza is one of the easiest and most successful things to make at home, with relatively few ingredients.
 If you have flour and yeast in the pantry you can make a good base in 30 minutes and all you need on top of that is tomato pasta (sic) and a tub of bocconcini.
 In the time it takes to get a pizza in the oven you could have a soggy processed pizza home delivered.
 It’s not worth it.”

-As someone who has been reviewing restaurants for guidebooks and magazines and writing about food professionally for many years, I feel that in order to be able to do my job professionally, I need to have some idea of how to cook the type of food I’m writing about.
-I would have been too embarrassed to interview David Thompson without knowing how to cook a Thai curry.
+As someone who has been reviewing restaurants for guidebooks and magazines and writing about food professionally for many years, I believe that in order to be able to do my job professionally, I need to have some idea of how to cook the type of food I’m writing about.
+For instance, I would have been too embarrassed to interview David Thompson without knowing how to cook a Thai curry.

 When I was — misguidedly — considering entering the world of cheffing in Sydney many years ago, I worked my way through the first cookbooks of Neil Perry and Tetsuya from cover to cover, cooking every dish.
 If you want to know what a “multitude of ingredients” looks like, try cooking one of Tetsuya’s dishes!

 Back in Australia last year, we house-and-cat-sat for a couple of our close friends.
 Being the nosy type when it comes to kitchens, I was astounded by how many Asian ingredients they had in the fridge and in the cupboards.
-Feeling inspired when they returned from holidays, I made them a Northern Thai feast with ingredients that are now readily available in Sydney – a feast of dishes you’re unlikely to find on any take-away menus in Sydney.
+Feeling inspired when they returned from holidays, I made them a Northern Thai feast with ingredients that are now readily available in Sydney — a feast of dishes you’re unlikely to find on any takeaway menus in Sydney.
 My favourite Issan sausages, betel leaves, and excellent Thai pork crackling were just some of the ingredients I found in a Thai supermarket in Sydney that were inspiring to work with.

 On another night, I did a Sichuan menu for the same friends, inspired by dishes we ate at Spice Temple and Dainty Sichuan in Melbourne.
 Admittedly, those dishes weren’t quick stir-fries.
 Both feasts took around three hours to cook, but everyone joined in, from prepping ingredients to preparing the BBQ, to just making sure glasses were full and the music loud.
 It was fantastic fun.
+And better food than any takeaway.

 To me, that’s what cooking at home is about.
 Learning to cook new dishes, especially dishes from a cuisine you’re unfamiliar with cooking, and discovering dishes that you want to add to your cooking repertoire.
 It’s also about enjoying time in the kitchen — as much as the dinner table — with family and friends.

 So when is cooking at home a waste of time?
-Never, as far as I’m concerned – no matter how tricky the dishes might be.
+Never, as far as I’m concerned, no matter how tricky the dishes might be.
 Every time you cook you learn something and if you’re a competent cook it’s nearly always going to be better than takeaway.
 Even the mythical and sensational $10 Thai home delivery dish.